griffithlab/pVACtools/docs/pvacfuse/optional_downstream_analysis_tools.rst

 peptide sequence the epitope was derived from.
 Any substring of that peptide sequence that matches against the reference proteome and is at least as long as the specified match length, will be considered a hit.
-This tool also requires the user to provide a filtered.tsv, all_epitopes.tsv or aggregated.tsv pVACsfuse report file as an input and any candidates in this input file will be searched for.
+This tool also requires the user to provide a filtered.tsv, all_epitopes.tsv or aggregated.tsv pVACfuse report file as an input and any candidates in this input file will be searched for.

 This tool may be either run with BLASTp using either the ``refseq_select_prot`` or ``refseq_protein`` database.